Skip to main content

 Tishman Center for Social Justice and the Environment

-The Tishman Center for Social Justice and the Environment will enable SEAS to expand the scope of its Environmental Justice program to include the hiring and retention of top environmental scholars, including one at SEAS and one in the College of Engineering; provide for expanded justice programming and training; and allow for the recruiting of top students from underrepresented backgrounds who lack the resources to study in SEAS’ preeminent environmental justice program.
+The Tishman Center for Social Justice and the Environment enables SEAS to expand the scope of its Environmental Justice program to include the hiring and retention of top environmental scholars, including one at SEAS and one in the College of Engineering; provide for expanded justice programming and training; and allow for the recruiting of top students from underrepresented backgrounds who lack the resources to study in SEAS’ preeminent environmental justice program.

 seas logo